KalebGarrett/KalebGarrett/README.md

 - 😀 Pronouns: He/Him
 - 🌎 I'm based in Orlando, Florida
 - 🖥️ Feel free to check out my repositories
-- 📫 How to reach me: linkedin.com/in/kalebgarrett
+- 📫 How to reach me: <a href="https://www.linkedin.com/in/kalebgarrett">linkedin.com/in/kalebgarrett</a>

 ---